- Obtaining a Doctorate

 Visitor's adress: House 3, Room 1.04

-Advisor of the Doctoral Center for Social, Health and Economic Sciences
+Coordinator Doctoral Center Social, Health and Economic Sciences

 Phone: 0049 3931 2187 3812

-Consultation hours via phone for PhD students and for those interested in pursuing a PhD:
+Consultation hours via phone for doctoral students and interested persons:

 Mondays 12:00 - 13:00, Central European Time